flexpool/frontend/src/docs/pl/faq/mining-theory/the-basics-of-mining-theory.md

 ---
-title: Podstawy Teorii Miningu
+title: The "Basics" of the Mining Theory
-level: średni
+level: intermediate
 ---

-#### Hashe / Hashowanie
+#### Hashes/Hashing

-W Miningu, Hash jest wynikiem wykonywania operacji w Szablonie Bloku i spodziewanej liczby Identyfikatora Jednorazowego (Nonce) poprzez funkcję Hashowania Kryptograficznego (znaną również jako "message digest" lub "hash digest").
+In mining, a Hash is the result of running a Block Template and a prospective Nonce through a cryptographic hashing function (also known as a "message digest" or "hash digest").
 A cryptographic hashing function provides a completely different output for any given input and this can vary wildly by changing the Nonce.

 There are various different cryptographic hashing functions used in cryptocurrencies, examples include: